artemis-yl/artemis-yl.github.io/CAD_Portfolio.md

 <p>&nbsp;</p>

 ## Case for Motor Controller PCB <sub> Apr.
 2017 </sub> <a name="2"></a>
-Made a case, with the goal of making physical copy for 3D printing.
+I made a case for motor controller, with the goal of making physical copy for 3D printing.

 Assembled | Lid | Base
 :------------: | :-------------: |:---------------: